Flekov/Monopoly/README.md

 # Monopoly
 Console version of Monopoly using Object-oriented priciples.
-It was stared when I was studying the Object-Oriented Programing course.
+It was started when I was studying the Object-Oriented Programing course and it was used mainly for learning.